MatisseBE/VATSIMmach/readme.md

 Oh, and Euroscopes ground speed is sometimes very cluncy, we prefer the Topsky one but we don't have the data it has (iirc it's the average from the last x-positions).
 So if your speed jumps all around, blame Euroscope.

 ## Hopes for the network
-With the new CoC now requiring pilots to use real world weather* it was time for me to realease this publicljy.
+With the new CoC now requiring pilots to use real world weather* it was time for me to realease this publicly.
 I hope someone will pick up on this, improve it and provide a plugin for all users to enjoy.